wzmuda/WFPFirewall/README.md

 The project was created and tested on Windows 11.
 The WFP API used under the hood requires Windows Vista at minimum, so there is a high chance it will work on older Windows releases as well.

+To use the data limit feature, you either need to sign the driver yourself, or you need to turn drivers signature check off.
+The 2nd option is dangerous and I highly discourage you to do this on your daily machine.

 ## Building